rach7777/monax-may/content/platform/index.md

 That is a lot of components.
 So where should you even start?

-Next, we'll walk through one approach -- the one we consider most intuitive for thinking about the design of your chain backed application -- though in practice you can probably start anywhere.
-This is how we do it when testing or implementing the toadserver/marmot checker.
+Next, we'll walk through one approach -- the one we consider most intuitive for thinking about the design of your ecosystem application -- though in practice you can probably start anywhere.
+This is how we do it when testing or implementing our applications.

 # The Development Lifecycle